DPonirakis/pyNoiseAnalyzer/README.md

 # pyNoiseAnalyzer

-This is a code repository to convert and build on Nathan Merchants Matlab code for Noise Analysis
+This is a code repository to convert and build on Nathan Merchant's Matlab code for Noise Analysis

 Source Paper: